Stevierajesh/thinkRM/README.md

 - revenue opportunity,
 - engagement urgency.

 Most CRMs are passive dashboards.
-They display data but do not reliably prioritize next best actions or coordinate operational follow-through.
+They display data but do not reliably prioritize next best actions, coordinate operational follow-through, or deliver Agentic AI support for RM execution.

 ## Solution Overview

-This system implements an end-to-end decision loop:
+This Agentic AI system implements an end-to-end decision loop:
 1. Portfolio signals are ingested per client.
 2. Deterministic scoring computes risk, priority, and confidence.
 3. Clients are ranked into actionable priorities.